williamjturkel/H3885G-FW25/A01/README.md

 Between our first and second class meetings, your **team** has to do the following

 1. **Choose a team leader**.
 This person will be responsible for submitting the team portion of the assignment to OWL.
+They will also be responsible for making sure that files get submitted to the Class Data Pool on time.
 2. **Discuss and choose which of the two sub-topics you are going collect a corpus for**.
 3. **Define the scope of your collection**.
 The focus should be specific enough to be manageable but diverse enough for analysis.
 Write a short statement (a few sentences) describing the scope of your collection.
 4. **Procudure (Collection Protocol)**:
    1. Use the **Structured Discovery Workflow** (below) to find and save sources as Files in your private Google Chat space.
-   2. Create a Google Sheets document to keep track of the sources you collect and save it as a File in your private Google Chat space.
+   2. Create a Google Sheets document named **_TEAMNAME-SOURCES.csv_** to keep track of the sources you collect and save it as a CSV File in your private Google Chat space.
 Try to capture the following **metadata** for each source
        - Title
        - Author
        - Date